maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 Views
 -----

-The templating system and associated files and folders used in Rails are known as Views, the V in an MVC.
+The templating system and associated files and folders used in Rails are known as Views, the V in MVC.
 View code is primarily found in two high-level folders within a Rails 3.0 or greater application: the `helpers` and the `views` folders...

 app<br>
 ├─ assets<br>